smakonin/APMR/README.md

 Introduction
 -------------
-Arduino Power Meter Reader (APMR) is an open source open hardware project to enable people with power meters that can communicate through RS485/Modbus to be read at a constant interval.
+Arduino Power Meter Reader (APMR) is an open source software and hardware project to enable people with power meters that can communicate through RS485/Modbus to be read at a constant interval.

 We are currently working on Version 2.0 which will include some great features (listed in the Release History section).

 Stay tuned.

 Project Team
 ------------